 Eulerian Measurements

 Three Nortek Aquadopp 2-MHz acoustic current profilers (ADCP) recorded current data at three locations on the reef flat in Faga'alu for one week (YD 47-55, 2014) (Figure 1).
-The ADCPs were deployed on sand or rubble patches amongst the corals, as deep as possible to maintain adequate water levels over the ADCP during low tide (Figure 2c-d).
+The ADCPs were deployed on sand or rubble patches among the corals, as deep as possible to maintain adequate water levels over the ADCP during low tide (Figure 2c-d).
 The ADCPs collected 580 current samples at 2 Hz every 10 min.

 Ancillary Data